billfitzgerald/infosec-primer/testing_scenarios.md

 To confirm that a cookie is an authentication cookie, or to search for it in case the name is not apparent, log in to the web site.

 Then, using the Cookie Manager, delete the candidate cookie and reload the page.
-If the page fails to reload in to the login session, the cookie in question is an authentication cookie.
+If the page fails to reload in to the logged in session, the cookie in question is an authentication cookie.
 Note that some services have more than one authentication cookie and all must be present for full account access.
 An illustration of deleting a cookie using the cookie editor is shown below.

 <div align="center">
 <figure>